jcmoridiaz/frontend-simpleswap-solidity/README.md

-# SimpleSwap Smart Contract 🔄
+# Testing SimpleSwap Smart Contract 🔄

 ## Overview ℹ️
 This repository contains the `SimpleSwap` smart contract and test.
 The contract's functionalities are thoroughly validated through a comprehensive suite of Hardhat unit tests.